Our Privacy Commitment

 Pokémon will keep your personal information within a Pokémon app for as long as you keep the app on your device.
 If you create an account, the app sends your personal information to our servers.
 We keep your data for as long as you maintain an account and for 90 days after you disable the account, in case you choose to reactivate the account or in case the request to disable the account was in error.
 Certain apps may give you the option to receive push notifications.
 You can turn push notifications on or off through settings within the app or your device.
 You may disable our access to your precise geolocation data through settings in your device.

-A right to object to the processing of your personal information or obtain a restriction of such processing under certain circumstances
+A right to object to the processing of your personal data or obtain a restriction of such processing under certain circumstances.

 If the processing of personal data is based on your consent, a right to withdraw consent at any time (without affecting the lawfulness of processing before its withdrawal)

-We transfer personal data from the European Economic Area and Switzerland to other countries, some of which have not been determined by the European Commission to have an adequate level of data protection.
-When we do, we use a variety of legal mechanisms, including contracts, so that your rights and protections travel with your data.
+We transfer personal data from the EEA, the United Kingdom (UK), and Switzerland to other countries or regions, some of which have not been determined by the European Commission to have an adequate level of data protection.
+This may include a requirement for Pokémon to release personal information in response to lawful requests by public authorities including to meet national security and law enforcement requirements.
+When we do, we use a variety of legal mechanisms, including contracts and standard contractual clauses / model clauses, so that your rights and protections travel with your data.
+Pursuant to the Privacy Shield, Pokémon remains liable for the transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.

-We also comply with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework with respect to the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
+We also comply with the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework with respect to the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and/or Switzerland to the United States.
 We have certified to the U.S. Department of Commerce that we adhere to the Privacy Shield Principles, and we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
 If there is any conflict between the terms in this Privacy Notice and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov.
+To learn more about the Privacy Shield program, and to view our certification page, please visit the Privacy Shield List for Pokémon.

 In compliance with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, Pokémon commits to resolve complaints about your privacy and our collection or use of your personal information.
-European Union or Swiss individuals with inquiries or complaints regarding this Privacy Notice should first contact us at email@example.com, or by certified mail (return receipt requested) at The Pokémon Company International, Inc., Attention Privacy Notice Administrator, 10400 NE 4th Street, Suite 2800, Bellevue, WA 98004 USA.
+European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this Privacy Notice should first contact us at firstname.lastname@example.org, or by certified mail (return receipt requested) at The Pokémon Company International, Inc., Attention Privacy Notice Administrator, 10400 NE 4th Street, Suite 2800, Bellevue, WA 98004 USA.
+Pursuant with the Privacy Shield Principles, EU, UK and Swiss individuals have the right to access their personal data that is transferred into the United States.
+Individuals can update or correct inaccurate information or request erasure of data that has been processed in violation of the Frameworks.
+Individuals wishing to exercise this right may do so by contacting Pokémon using the details in this section.

 If you have questions or comments about our data practices or this Privacy Notice, you can contact us or our data protection officer at: